Rabios/LuaCalc/README.md

 # LuaCalc
 Simple calculator written in HTML,CSS,And Lua instead of JavaScript,As web application

-> NOTES: If you want to clear numbers in calculator's text input just double click the text input
+> NOTES: If you want to clear content in calculator's text input just double click the text input

 ## Powered By
 1. [Lua](https://www.lua.org/)